grindytech/openmark-cairo-contracts/src/token/README.md

 - `quantity` (u256): The number of tokens to mint.

 #### Events
-- `NFTMinted { caller: ContractAddress, to: ContractAddress, token_id: u256, uri: ByteArray }`: Emitted for each token minted.
+- `TokenMinted { caller: ContractAddress, to: ContractAddress, token_id: u256, uri: ByteArray }`: Emitted for each token minted.

 #### Example
 ```rust